PhilipB777/P-and-S/README.md

 # P-and-S

 This repository contains the weekly tasks (Problems 2020) for the Programming and Scripting module.
-The Programming and Scripting module is part of the Higher Diploma in Data Analytics which is thought from Galway-Mayo Institute of Technology.
+The Programming and Scripting module is part of the Higher Diploma in Data Analytics which is taught from Galway-Mayo Institute of Technology.

 I was given eight weekly tasks to complete and successfully completed each one as follows: